Wednesday, 31 May 2017

 Today I was teaching Shakespeare to my 2nd years and we were discussing his life and work and the fact that the plays that he wrote more than four hundred years ago have the same themes as modern films.
 We had a really good discussion about why he wrote his plays.
 We also talked about his family and I was telling them that I visited Shakespeare's house in Stratford upon Avon.
 One of the pupils suddenly said to me "Mrs Anderson, you are a Shakespeare Fangirl!"
 This comment amused me mightily!

-Saturday 27 May 2017
+Saturday, 27 May 2017

 Summer Duvet

-We had a fantastic barbecue in the garden last night with David and Chanel.
+We had a fantastic barbecue in the garden last night with Davie and Chanel.
 We kept it very simple - burgers in buns and chicken kebabs with baked potatoes, and we had Magnum ice creams afterwards.
 We were sitting outside chatting until about 9 p.m.

 It's still really hot this morning so I'm back outside in my hammock - while the weather lasts, because rain is forecast later!
 We (or in fairness I should say James), have finally swapped the winter for the summer duvet.
 We should probably have done this before now because the last few nights we have both been sleeping outside the duvet due to the heat!

-Friday 26 May 2017
+Friday, 26 May 2017

 Police Presence